fubinf/sedrila/README.md

 * `!overview folder title` inlines folder/

 In addition, an optional `src/header.html` and `src/footer.html` will be prepended/appended to each produced html file.

+You can define alternative header and footer files on a per file basis via the `header` and `footer` meta data.
+Please note that this will override both, even if only one of them is provided,

 # Usage